davettt/ai-prompt-manager/README.md

 ## Acknowledgments

-- Built using patterns from [python-automation-template](https://github.com/davettt/python-automation-template)
+- Built using established Python automation patterns
 - Powered by Claude API for intelligent metadata extraction

 Ready to store and organize your professional prompt library!